ThatsRight-ItsTJ/Worker-Bee/README.md

 ## Why LangGraph and LangChain?

-Some developers say LangChain introduces unnecesary abstractions that add complexity to the project.
-However, each LLM-driven project, that is built in vanilla Python, eventually brings the same abstractions.
-It all starts with "Well, I'll just add this tiny little object to handle messages", and then you end up with some hardcore system design.
+Some developers say LangChain introduces unnecessary abstractions that add complexity to the project.
+However, each LLM-driven project that is built in vanilla Python eventually brings the same abstractions.
+It all starts with "Well, I'll just add this tiny little object to handle messages," and then you end up with some hardcore system design.

 LangGraph was picked as a backbone for this fork because:
-- it scales well.
-LangGraph is really good at parallelizing tasks, and completely solves race condition problems.
+- It scales well.
+LangGraph is really good at parallelizing tasks and completely solves race condition problems.
-- the LangGraph Server is a really good way to deploy your agent both for users and as a subagent for other LLM agents.
+- The LangGraph Server is a really good way to deploy your agent both for users and as a subagent for other LLM agents.
-- they have a huge community, they ship fast, their documentation is good, and they are used for applications in production.
+- They have a huge community, they ship fast, and their documentation is good.

 ## Prerequisites
 - LLM API compatible with LangChain